Frequently Asked Questions

 What is The Invisible Layer Series?

-The Invisible Layer Series is Patina Design Studio’s private newsletter exploring the thinking, planning, coordination, and details behind highly considered homes.
-The series shares insights into the often unseen decisions that shape how homes ultimately feel, function, and endure over time.
-Selected editions are later published on the Journal section of the website.
+The Invisible Layer Series is Patina Design Studio’s newsletter exploring the thinking, planning, coordination and detail behind highly considered homes.
+It looks at the less visible decisions that shape how a home functions, feels and endures.
+Selected editions are also published in the Journal.

 Do you follow trends?